apache/directory-kerby/kerby-dist/README.md

 #### 2. Run kdcinit:
 ```
 cd kerby-dist/kdc-dist
-sh bin/kdcinit.sh [server-conf-dir] [keytab]
+sh bin/kdcinit.sh [server-conf-dir] [keytab-dir]
 ```
-The admin principal will be exported into [keytab], it will be used by kadmin tool for the authentication.
+The admin principal will be exported into keytab-dir/admin.keytab, it will be used by kadmin tool for the authentication.

 #### 3. Start kerby-kdc-server:
 ```